docker/docs/datacenter/ucp/3.0/guides/admin/configure/manage-and-deploy-private-images.md

 ---
 title: Manage and deploy private images
-description: |
-  Learn how to push an image to Docker Trusted Registry and deploy it to a Kubernetes cluster managed by Docker Enterprise Edition.
+description: Learn how to push an image to Docker Trusted Registry and deploy it to a Kubernetes cluster managed by Docker Enterprise Edition.
 keywords: Docker EE, DTR, UCP, image, Kubernetes, orchestration, cluster
-next_steps:
-- path: /deploy/allow-creation-on-push
-  title: Allow users to create repositories when pushing
 ---

 Docker Enterprise Edition (EE) has its own image registry (DTR) so that